konne88/konne88.github.io/_posts/2014-09-29-correspondences.md

 $$ \vert S \vert $$: [cardinality][CARD], and
 $$ [0,n] $$:         [interval][INTV].

+There are a couple of holes in the table.
+Most are straigt forward to fill in, they just don't seem to have a decidicated symbol.
+The hole in the natural numbers can be filled in with $$\aleph_0$$ if we consider the [cardinal numbers][CARDINAL].

 Why is it useful to know these correspondences?

 One reason is that it allows us to use the reasoning strategies from one domain,